 Appointment to an assistantship is contingent upon admission into a degree program, the programmatic needs of the hiring department and/or the allocation of funds for the position.
 Specific assignment of duties is made by the hiring department.

-In order to be eligible for a graduate assistantship, you must be admitted and enrolled as a full-time student in a graduate degree program, maintain satisfactory academic progress in that program, and remain in good standing.
-Any semester in which you are enrolled less than full-time will be treated as your last semester for the purpose of graduate assistantship appointments.
+In order to be eligible for a graduate assistantship, you must be enrolled in at least 6 credits per semester in a graduate degree program, maintain satisfactory academic progress in that program, and remain in good standing.
+Any semester in which you are enrolled less than 6 credits will be treated as your last semester for the purpose of graduate assistantship appointments.
 Students who are in their last semester may enroll part-time and receive full benefits as a GA.
-Academic programs or hiring units may impose their own eligibility requirements.
+Academic programs or hiring units may also impose their own eligibility requirements.

 If you have applied for federal financial aid assistance, federal law requires these